olist/opensource/README.md

 ## Olist Open Source Page

 Olist believes that collaborating with the software developer community is extremely important.
-For this reason we distribute some software projects in the form of open source code.
+For this reason, we distribute some software projects in the form of open source code.

 Our opensource repositories could be found [here](https://github.com/olist).